-a.
-PPBES oversight and Armywide policy development.
-The Assistant Secretary of the Army (Financial Management and Comptroller) (ASA(FM&C)) oversees-

-(1) The PPBES and develops and issues Armywide PPBES policy.

-(2) All Army appropriations and serves as the sponsor for all appropriations except Army National Guard (ARNG) and U.S. Army Reserve (AR) appropriations.
-(See para 9-10d.)

-(3) The U.S. Army Cost and Economic Analysis Center, which performs cost analysis functions in support of the PPBES and Executive Office of HQDA.
+- a.
+PPBE oversight and Armywide policy development.
+The Assistant Secretary of the Army (Financial Management and Comptroller) (ASA(FM&C)) oversees- - (1) The PPBE process and develops and issues Army wide PPBE policy. - (2) All Army appropriations and serves as the sponsor for all appropriations except Army National Guard (ARNG) and U.S. Army Reserve (AR) appropriations.
+(See para 9-10d.) - (3) The Office of the Deputy Assistant Secretary of the Army for Cost and Economics, which performs cost analysis functions in support of the PPBE process and Executive Office of HQDA.

 b.
 Functional oversight.
-Principal officials of the Office of the Secretary of the Army (OSA) oversee operation of the PPBES process within assigned functional areas and provide related policy and direction.
+Principal officials of the Office of the Secretary of the Army (OSA) oversee operation of the PPBE process within assigned functional areas and provide related policy and direction.